iRobotEducation/create3_docs/docs/setup/pi4.md

                     optional: true
                     addresses: [192.168.186.3/24]

+    For convenience, [here's a copy of this file](data/network-config.txt).
+Be sure to remove the `.txt` extension.
     Note that the robot uses the default IP address of 192.168.186.2 on its usb0 interface.

 1. Insert the microSD card into the Raspberry Pi® 4, and then use a USB-C® to USB-C® cable to connect the Raspberry Pi® 4 to the Create® 3.
 The first boot may take a few minutes.
 (It may help to have a monitor and keyboard set up in case of any trouble on the first boot.)